manolo/gwt-polymer-elements/README.md

 ## Using the GWT library

-_**NOTICE** : We make extensive use of `JsInterop` a new feature in `GWT` for easily interacting with JavaScript.
-It is experimental in `GWT-2.7` and will be stable in `GWT-2.8.0`, but starting from gwt-polymer-elements-1.2.1.0.beta1, we don't support 2.7.0 anymore nor it's legacy JsInterop syntax.
-If you got **`Uncaught java.lang.ClassCastException`** errors in the JavaScript console when running your application, it does mean that you are not using `GWT-2.8.0-SNAPSHOT`_
+**NOTICE** : We make an extensive use of `JsInterop`, a new feature in `GWT` for easily interacting with JavaScript.
+It was experimental in `GWT-2.7`, and stable in `GWT-2.8.0`, but starting from gwt-polymer-elements-1.2.1.0.beta1, we don't support 2.7.0 anymore or it's legacy JsInterop syntax.

 ### Add vaadin-gwt-polymer-elements to your CLASSPATH
 The `.jar` file includes all the java code and web components of